Madisyn Sheppard ’25

-At Bluffton, every social work major gains hands-on experience through field placement in addition to quality classroom instruction.
+Every social work major gains hands-on experience through 448 hours of field placement in addition to quality classroom instruction.
 Bluffton professors are not so much teaching undergraduate students as they are “training future colleagues.”

 In addition to declaring a social work major, you must apply to be formally admitted to the social work program and fulfill socialization activity requirements.